 The Audubon Photography Awards judges in three division categories.
 The first is Professional, which is decided if the photographer makes $5,000 or more a year in photography.
 The second category is Amateur, decided if the photographer makes under $5,000 a year in sales of photos, or nothing at all.
 And finally, there is Youth for aspiring photographers under the age of 17 (but at least 13 years of age).
 There is also a Grand Prize Winner for the most incredible shot taken.

-This year, there were more than 5,500 photos submitted by photographers from 49 U.S. states, and eight Canadian provinces.
+In 2017, there were more than 5,500 photos submitted by photographers from 49 U.S. states, and eight Canadian provinces.
 With only five judges, the task in finding the representative photo for each division is a tough one.
 As in all years, the criteria for qualification are technical quality, artistic merit and originality.
 Ethical approaches to the photos are in place, with one of them forbidding the use of drones.

 The Audobon Photography Awards’ Winners 2017